-The formal announcement is a press event, a photo op, a chance to drive home a central point about your candidacy…a key point that you want in the lead paragraph of the story and the sound bite on the evening news.
-There are certain things required to make it successful-press coverage, a crowd, a central message, and a strategy to keep you in the news during the days that follow.
-All require a little advance planning.
+A formal announcement is a press event, a photo op, a chance to drive home a central point about your candidacy…a key point you want in the story’s lead paragraph, and the sound bite on the evening news.
+Certain things are required to make it successful-press coverage, a crowd, a central message, and a strategy to keep you in the information during the following days.
+All require a little Campaign Planning.

-The Press.
 I nearly always have my clients sit down for one-on-one interviews with key reporters before they make a formal announcement.
 It is a chance to let a reporter know what makes you tick, what your priorities will be, a chance to share your story, events that have affected your views, and why you think the way you do.
-One on one conversations increase the likelihood that the reporter will cover your announcement.
+One-on-one conversations increase the likelihood that the reporter will cover your announcement.
 As you approach your announcement day, be in touch with the reporters by phone…they will be more likely to show up if you do.

-The Crowd.
-If you want 150 people at your announcement, you need to invite double that number three weeks in advance and badger them on the phone and in emails about showing up.
-The invitations do not have to be expensive fancy, but they should be graphically interesting and absolutely clear about the time, date and place, with your phone number and contact information.
+If you want 150 people at your announcement, you must invite double that number three weeks in advance and badger them on the phone and in emails about showing up.
+The invitations do not have to be expensive or fancy.
+Still, they should be graphically attractive and transparent about the time, date, and place, with your phone number and contact information.

-The Speech.
 Don’t try to write it the night before.
-Good speeches take time to craft, and a great delivery requires practice.
+Good speeches take time to craft, and an excellent delivery requires practice.
 Ideally, you’ll be able to deliver it without a script.
-It will have applause lines, and be woven in a way that allows you to repeat your central message several times.
-Usually I begin working on the announcement speech for my clients three weeks before the event.
-We often go through several drafts, and we always schedule at least three practice sessions.
+It will have applause lines woven to allow you to repeat your central message several times.
+Usually, I begin working on the announcement speech for my clients three weeks before the event.
+We often go through several drafts and schedule at least three practice sessions.

-The Post-Announcement Roll-out.
-Have a plan in place to capitalize on coverage of your announcement so that you can turn it into more than a one-day story.
-Announce a big endorsement a day or two after your formal announcement.
+Have a plan to capitalize on coverage of your announcement so that you can turn it into more than a one-day story.
+Announce a significant endorsement a day or two after your formal information.
 Or advise the press of your travel schedule—speeches you are giving or groups you are meeting with.
-Have an 400-600 word op-ed ready to go to newspapers that lays out your rationale or a policy position you discussed in your speech.
-Schedule some one-on-one interviews with TV or radio stations a day or two after your announcement and then issue a release about what you said in the interview.
+Have a 400-600 word op-ed ready to go to newspapers that lays out your rationale or a policy position you discussed in your speech.
+Schedule one-on-one interviews with TV or radio stations a day or two after your announcement and then issue a release about what you said in the interview.

 Running for Office?
 How to Plan and Execute Your Formal Announcement